NicolasGrosjean/Scrap_mundus/README.md

 ### With another install

-With an alreaday installed Python environment, install the required packages with the following command.
+With an already installed Python environment, install the required packages with the following command.

 ```
 pip install requirements.txt